M-Media-Group/le-chat/docs/src/content/docs/participants.md

 ---
 title: Participants
-description: Documentation for managing chat participants in Laravel Chat.
+description: Documentation for managing chat participants in Le Chat.
 ---

 ## Introduction
-Laravel Chat is designed to allow any model to be a chat participant.
+Le Chat is designed to allow any model to be a chat participant.
 This means you can have conversations with users, models, or any combination of models that implement the necessary interfaces and traits.

 For the purposes of this documentation, we will use the example of a `Teacher` and a `Student` model as the [configured models](#configuring-a-model-for-chatting).